What goes on your personal credit report?

-This section of your credit report has details that are used to identify you.
+This section of your credit report contains details that are used to identify you.
 This includes your name, date of birth, your address history, your driver's licence number and also your employment history.

 Consumer credit information

 Any applications you've made for credit in the last five years will be included in your credit report, whether they've been approved or not.
-These enquiries relate to loans for household or family purposes for purchasing, renovating or refinancing residential investment property, credit cards, mortgages, car loans or even utility accounts.
+These enquiries could include applications for personal loans, mortgages, credit cards, car loans or even utility accounts.
 Interest-free store finance and store cards will also be included as well as any accounts you've gone guarantor on.

 Utility accounts such as your electricity, gas and Internet are listed on your credit report.
-Each time you enquire with a utility provider it will be listed with your credit provider and any unpaid bills over $150 that are more than 60 days overdue can be listed on your credit file.
+Each time you enquire with a utility provider, it will be listed with your credit provider and any unpaid bills over $150 that are more than 60 days overdue can be listed on your credit file as a default.

 - Consumer credit liability accounts